CristinaMoraru/DoViP/docs_make/src/Running_singleworkflow_params.md

   * the path toward the folder with VIBRANT results that were calculated outside DoViP
   * needed only if `vibrant_signal=use_external`
 #### `vibrant_env`
-  * the path toward the conda environment where VIBRANT is installed
+  * the name of the conda environment where VIBRANT is installed
   * mandatory parameter if VIBRANT signal is `do`, no default is given, no default is given
 #### `vibrant_p`
   * path/to/VIBRANT_run.py